SubmergedAmongUs/Stop-PingTracker-Abuse/README.md

 # Guidelines

 ## What is the PingTracker for?
-You should only add content to the PingTracker for diagnostic or information purposes.
-For example, displaying the current mod name and version, displaying role information or displaying current game mode is acceptable.
+The PingTracker should not be used to display information to the user.
+Instead, it should only be used for diagnostic purposes.
+For example, displaying the current mod name and version.

 **The PingTracker should not be used as a watermark or for displaying credits, especially during active gameplay.**

+Using the PingTracker to display other kinds of information such as role information or game mode should generally be avoided.

 Here is an example of a good PingTracker patch, from our [Submerged](https://github.com/SubmergedAmongUs/Submerged) mod: